Extra "Ordinariness" of Wednesdays

 While in the Bay Area last November, writer Suchitra Shenoy had the opportunity to attend several "Wednesdays" at a humble family home in Santa Clara.
-A home that over the last thirteen years has unfailingly opened its doors up to thousands of strangers in the spirit of service -- and stillness.
+A home that over the last twenty one years has unfailingly opened its doors up to thousands of strangers in the spirit of service -- and stillness.
 Months later thinking back to those unique evenings Suchitra sends in this thoughtful reflection on the extra "ordinariness" of Wednesdays...

 “My father tinkering with the sound system, my mother moving pots in the kitchen – it is all so very ordinary,” says Nipun.
-“But they have been hosting these sessions, every week for thirteen years, and that,” he pauses, looking around the room, making eye contact with every individual seated in the circle, “is extraordinary.”
+“But they have been hosting these sessions, every week for twenty one years, and that,” he pauses, looking around the room, making eye contact with every individual seated in the circle, “is extraordinary.”

 Wednesday.
 It is such an ordinary day isn't it?
 It lacks the lure of Friday (Nobody eve says, "Thank God It's Wedesday").
 It does not have the religiosity or relaxation of Sunday.
 Wednesday sits there, not quite-the-middle of the week.
 A bit like a boring aunt whom you visit on your trips home, more from a sense of obligation than choice.

 Visit the Mehta household on a Saturday or a Monday.
 There’s an odd feeling that perhaps they run a catering business for weddings or rent their house out for parties.
 The entire breadth of the front porch is taken up by shoe-racks.
 The kitchen cupboards hold plates that stack three shelves high.
 A drawer near the sink contains nothing but steel glasses for water.
 Furniture in the living room is movable and hidden closets hold dozens of cushions.
 All very odd for a house where only two people in their sixties, live.